hofstader47/IPLProject/README.md

 # IPLProject
 A program to efficiently process a kaggle dataset containing raw data.
+First Commit.